 Plants not only have a positive effect on our mood and mental health but they have a great effect on the air we breathe while in our homes.
 All too often people complain about headaches, allergies, and general “sick-syndrome” without realizing that the quality of air inside our homes is having a lasting detrimental effect on our well-being.

-Now that you’re ready to incorporate plant in your home, check out my post about 15 of the best indoor plants.
+Now that you’re ready to incorporate plants in your home, check out my post about 15 of the best indoor plants.

 If you’re interested in learning more about how plants help the air in our homes, B.C.
 Wolverton, one of NASA’s scientists leading the study in 1989, wrote How to Grow Fresh Air: 50 House Plants that Purify Your Home or Office that I would highly recommend.